 Membership Pricing Model

 The membership pricing model is a subscription-based model in which members pay a recurring subscription fee to access all courses.
-Members who want to invest in their continuing education can opt-in to pay for courses, while those that had other motivations for joining your association (such as networking) can opt out.
+Members who want to invest in their continuing education can opt in to pay for courses, while those that had other motivations for joining your association (such as networking) can opt out.

 Here’s how the membership pricing model compares:

 - Pros: This model provides a regular, recurring revenue stream for your associations.
-You can make plans around this regular revenue stream, trusting that it will only have slight fluctuations month-to-month (such as members subscribing or canceling their subscription).
+You can make plans around this regular revenue stream, trusting that it will only have slight fluctuations month-to-month (such as members subscribing or canceling their subscriptions).

 - Cons: If you plan to release an especially high-value course, such as complex training leading up to a certification exam, the subscription model could undervalue those courses.
 This could result in less revenue for that high-value course when compared to a per-course pricing model.